Tirrex-Roboterrium/tirrex_workspace/README.md

 #### Create docker image and compile

-It is possible to build a docker image that install ROS2 and all the dependencies of the packages.
+A docker image is available to install ROS2 and all the dependencies of the packages.
 You first need to install a recent version of docker compose by [following the instruction on the docker documentation](https://docs.docker.com/compose/install/linux/).
 Then you can build the image and compile the workspace using the following command (from the root of